 Accounts receivable represent balances due from the integrated care organizations (ICOs) related to the MI Health Link program.
 In addition, DWIHN cost-settles with certain providers for amounts in excess of payments and costs incurred for services.
 The amounts of overpayment are determined through audits and/or cost reconciliation.
 An allowance for uncollectibles has been established based on management's estimate using historical trends.
-Management considers all accounts receivable collectible, and, therefore, an allowance for uncollectibles has not been recorded at September 30, 2020.
 Due from other governmental units represents revenue not yet received from the state and federal government.